In which I suggest that racism is a nasty modern twist on an ancient anti-stranger instinct.

 Female genital mutilation

-Female genital mutilation (FGM) – also known as female genital cuting or, euphemistically, female circumcision – is another high-profile imported behaviour which emphasises the racism-provoking self-segregation of some UK Muslims.
+Female genital mutilation (FGM) or cutting (also euphemistically known as female circumcision) – is another high-profile imported behaviour which emphasises the racism-provoking self-segregation of some UK Muslims.

 Predating Islam in its origin, FGM was adopted by some strands of Islam.
 Previously found mainly amongst Muslims in north Africa and the Middle East, it’s recently been imported to the UK by Saudi clerics and by Somalian refugees and other African migrants.